About the Developmental Leadership Program (DLP)

 - Collective action and coalitions.
 How do developmental leaderships and coalitions ‘work politically’ to achieve developmental outcomes in different institutional settings?

 - The emergence of future leadership.
-Which spaces – political or otherwise – facilitate the emergence of developmental leadership, and women in particular?
+Which spaces – political or otherwise – facilitate the emergence of developmental leadership, particularly by women and young people?